-On January 30, 2019, the Company entered into an agreement (the "JV Agreement") with Zhejiang Youchuang Venture Capital Investment Co., Ltd (“ZYVC”) and another partner to establish Exoskeleton Intelligent Robotics Co.
+On January 30, 2019, the Company and its wholly-owned subsidiary, Ekso Bionics, Inc. (“Ekso US”), entered into an agreement (the “JV Agreement”) with Zhejiang Youchuang Venture Capital Investment Co., Ltd (“ZYVC”) and another partner (collectively, the “JV Partners”) to establish Exoskeleton Intelligent Robotics Co.
 Limited (the “Investee”), a Chinese limited liability company designed to develop and serve the exoskeleton market in China and other Asian markets and to create a global exoskeleton manufacturing center in the Zhejiang Province of China.

 The Company has the right to receive a 20% ownership interest in the Investee in exchange for the successful transfer of licenses for its manufacturing technology and relevant Chinese patent rights (the “IP”).
-The Company will also be entitled to receive royalties on the Investee’s medical and industrial product sales in China, Hong Kong, Malaysia and Singapore.
+The Company will also be entitled to receive royalties on the Investee’s medical and industrial product sales in China, including Hong Kong, Malaysia and Singapore.
 The Company has one year from the date of the Investee’s formation to complete the transfer of the IP.
 Since the transferred IP was developed internally by the Company, all previous expenditures to develop the technology were recognized as expense in the period incurred and there was no carrying value on the Company’s consolidated balance sheet.
-The Company expects that it will recognize a gain on the Technology License Agreement based on the fair value of the Company’s equity interest in the Investee once control of the IP is transferred.
+The Company expects that it will recognize a gain on the technology license agreement to be entered into related to the IP transfer based on the fair value of the Company’s equity interest in the Investee once control of the IP is transferred.

 The Investee is a VIE for which the Company is not the primary beneficiary as the Company does not have the power to direct the activities that most significantly influence the economic performance of the entity.
-In addition to the Company’s exchange of license rights for the manufacturing technology, the Investee will be capitalized through cash investments of up to approximately $92,000 by the other two parties over the initial ten-year term of the agreement.
+In addition to the Company’s exchange of license rights for the manufacturing technology, the Investee will be capitalized through cash investments of up to approximately $92,000 by the JV Partners over the initial ten-year term of the JV Agreement.
 The investment in the Investee is accounted for under the equity method of accounting because the Company has significant influence over the Investee through its ownership interest, technology license and manufacturing service agreements and representation on the board of directors.
-As of March 31, 2019, there is no impact to the Company’s consolidated balance sheet except for the direct transaction costs which have been capitalized and will be included as part of the investment balance when the IP is transferred.
-Direct costs of $36 are included in other assets in the Company’s condensed consolidated balance sheets as of March 31, 2019.
+As of June 30, 2019, there was no impact to the Company’s consolidated balance sheet except for the direct transaction costs which have been capitalized and will be included as part of the investment balance when the IP is transferred.
+Direct costs of $36 are included in other assets in the Company’s condensed consolidated balance sheets as of June 30, 2019.
 In addition to contributing the licensed IP, the Company’s obligations to the Investee include assisting the Investee to become proficient in using the IP to manufacture products that meet regulatory standards, and providing supervision of appointed directors.
 The primary risks that the Company is exposed to from its involvement with the VIE include operational risk, foreign currency exposure risk and foreign regulatory risk.
-As of March 31, 2019, the Company has no other implied or unfunded commitments related to the Investee and its maximum exposure to risk of loss will be limited to the carrying value of the investment.
+As of June 30, 2019, the Company has no other implied or unfunded commitments related to the Investee and its maximum exposure to risk of loss will be limited to the carrying value of the investment.

-Concurrent with the signing of the agreement, ZYVC agreed to invest an aggregate of $10,000 in equity investments in the Company taking place in two tranches.
-On January 30, 2019, the Company executed a Share Purchase Agreement (the “SPA”) under which the Company sold 3,067 shares of its common stock for $5,000 at a purchase price of $1.63.
+Concurrent with the signing of the JV Agreement, ZYVC or its designees agreed to invest an aggregate of $10,000 in equity investments in the Company, taking place in two tranches.
+On January 30, 2019, the Company executed a Share Purchase Agreement (the “SPA”) under which the Company sold 3,067 shares of its common stock for $5,000 at a purchase price of $1.63 per share.
 The SPA contains an anti-dilution right for a 60-day period after closing, under which the investors were entitled to receive additional common shares if the Company had issued shares at a price below $1.63 during that period.
 This provision expired unexercised for all investors in April 2019.
 The Company recorded $8 in direct issuance costs as a reduction to the gross equity proceeds.

-The remaining $5,000 investment in the Company’s common stock is contingent upon the shipment of the first products from the manufacturing facility.
-The equity investment price will be the volume weighted average price of 20 trading days before the issuing date, but with a collar so that the equity price will be no greater than 20% higher than the first investment and lower than 80% of the first investment price.
+The remaining $5,000 investment by ZYVC or its designees in the Company’s common stock is contingent upon the shipment of the first products from the manufacturing facility.
+The equity investment price will be the volume weighted average price of 20 trading days before the issuing date, but with a collar so that the equity price will be no greater than 20% higher than the first investment price and lower than 80% of the first investment price.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.